mui/material-ui/docs/src/pages/system/properties/properties.md

 # Properties

-<p class="description">This page lists all custom system properties, how are they linked with the theme, and which CSS properties are they resulting in.</p>
+<p class="description">This page lists all custom system properties, how are they linked with the theme, and which CSS properties they compute.</p>

 For example, let's take the following row: